 Specific guidance for ferret owners

-- if you, or your household, are required to self-isolate, your ferret must also isolate.
+- if you, or your household, are required to self-isolate, your ferret should also isolate.
 This is because there may be a link between ferrets and the transmission of new strains of SARS-CoV-2 (the virus that causes COVID-19).
 If you are self-isolating for COVID-19, ask someone else to care for your ferrets.
 Otherwise you should always wear a facemask and gloves, avoid kissing and cuddling the animals, make sure you wash your hands and limit the time spent with animals.

-- your ferret should isolate for three weeks (21 days) and must not be allowed out of your household, unless in a veterinary emergency.
+- your ferret should isolate for three weeks (21 days) and must not be allowed out of your household, unless in a veterinary emergency

 - people with pet ferrets do not need to isolate for three weeks (21 days) and can complete their regular isolation period.
-However, their ferret must stay indoors until their specific three week (21 day) isolation period is complete.
+However, their ferret should stay indoors until their specific three week (21 day) isolation period is complete.

 Travel with ferrets